After watching a million videos on YouTube and TikTok, I’ve come to the following conclusion:

 But, I’ll get to that in a bit.

 Here’s how different cultures affect parenting styles and how we can learn from different parenting styles from around the world,

 Parenting across cultures varies in many different aspects.
 For example, 92% of babies born in Norway are breastfed, while only 19% of French mums choose to go down this path.

 Japanese parents prefer to co-sleep with their infants, while parents in the US prefer to put the baby in a crib and believe that this approach will make children more independent.

 Parents in Singapore focus more on academics, while parents in Denmark have forest schools that encourage their child to explore and connect with nature.

 Parenting is different in many ways in different cultures and is impacted by the culture, economic condition, and values that parents hold dear.

+Good question.
 Our culture influences our values and the way we think and live our daily lives.
-For example, the Japanese culture encourages honor, trust, and honesty, and these values become the foundation of parenting.
+For example, the Japanese culture encourages honour, trust, and honesty, and these values become the foundation of parenting.

 First off, parents lead by example and expect their children to learn these values from a young age.

 Japanese parents encourage their children to be independent—like ASAP!
-And no, two year old do not wander around the streets of Japan with a list of errands, despite what the Netflix show Old Enough would have you believe.
+And no, two-year-olds do not wander around the streets of Japan with a list of errands, despite what the Netflix show Old Enough would have you believe.
 It’s an exaggerated version of events designed to get people talking.